jricebae19/Election-Analysis-Module/README.md

 # Election-Analysis-Module
 Using Python, Week 3

-## Project Overview
+## Overview of Election Audit
-A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recentl local congressional election.
+This project's main objective was to complete the election audit of a recent local congressional election in the state of Colorado.

 1. Calculate the total number of votes cast.
+2. Get a complete list of counties that casted votes.
+3. Determing the county with the largest turnout of voters.
-2. Get a complete list of candidates who received votes.
+4. Get a complete list of candidates who received votes.
-3. Calculate the total number of votes each candidate received.
+5. Calculate the total number of votes each candidate received.
-4. Calculate the percentage of votes each candidate won.
+6. Calculate the percentage of votes each candidate won.
-5. Determine the winner of the election based on popular vote.
+7. Determine the winner of the election based on popular vote.

-## Resources
-- Data Source: election_results.csv
-- Software: Python 3.6.1, Visual Studio Code 1.38.1

-## Summary
+## Election-Audit Results
-The analysis of the election show that:
+1. How many votes were cast in this congressional election?

-- There were 369,711 votes in the election.
+There were 369, 711 votes casted in this congressional election.
-The candidates were:
-  - Charles Casper Stockham
-  - Diana DeGette
-  - Raymon Anthony Doane
--The candidate results were:
-  - Charles Casper Stockham received 23.0% of the vote and 85,213 votes.
-  -Diane DeGette received 73.8% of the vote and 272,892 votes.
-  -Raymon Anthony Doane received 3.1% of the vote and 11,606 votes.
+2. Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.

+3. Which county had the largest number of votes?

+The county with the largest number of votes was Denver.

+4. Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.

+The number of total votes in this election was 369,711 votes.

+5. Which candidate won the election, what was their vote count, and what was their percentage of the total votes?

-The winner of the election was Diane DeGetter with 73.8% of the vote and 272,892 votes total.
+Diana DeGette won the election with 272,892 votes and 73.8% of the total votes casted.

-## Challenge Overview
-To utilize Python to achieve the election results and also utilizing Visual Studio Code to write out our Python code.

-## Challenge Summary
+## Election-Audit Summary
-To successfully utilize both systems in order to aide the Colorado Board of Elections employee to accurately determine the winner of the local congressional election.